TAKE ON CANNOCK CHASE.

 No obstacles - this is the chance to take on 10k of exposed tree roots, narrow paths and the occasional head-height branch that will keep you on your toes.

-This 10k course follows popular cycling trails before heading off the beaten track into the dense Cannock Chase forest.
+This course follows popular cycling trails as well as heading off the beaten track into the dense Cannock Chase forest.
 The terrain you'll cover will include steep inclines, rocky garden streams and exposed tree roots.